Everything you need to know about market segmentation

 Most companies opted for the mass marketing approach.
 It consisted of reaching the highest number possible of people with a message that needed to be simplified.

-The one-to-one marketing starts from the opposite assumption, and it is based on two types of one-to-one marketing:
+One-To-One marketing starts from the opposite assumption, and it is based on two types of one-to-one marketing:

 Personalized: Think of Amazon personalized experience: